(Note: This post was originally published in January 2013 and has now been updated.)

-This past summer, I attended some workout classes in my home town of Stony Plain, Alberta called “Workout in the Park”.
+A couple of summers ago, I attended some workout classes in my home town of Stony Plain, Alberta called "Workout in the Park".
 They were absolutely fantastic because they were held outside near a park where my 3 year old could play while I got a quick but intense workout in.
-The genius behind this class was Jenna, and I’ve asked her to share some of her wisdom with us as part of my Healthy Mommy Challenge.
-She knows exactly what moms need to work around in order to get fit (kids! she has number two on the way!) and she’s graciously sharing a great at-home workout routine with us today.
-Want to strive for a healthier 2013 with me?
-Visit this post, comment on it, and then chat with me on Twitter, Instagram (use #healthymommy) and Facebook about what you’re doing to be a fit mama.
-I also encourage you to visit Jenna’s Facebook Page – she’ll inspire you! – Christina
+The genius behind this class was Jenna, and I've asked her to share some of her wisdom with us as part of my Healthy Mommy Challenge.
+She knows exactly what moms need to work around in order to get fit (kids! she has four!) and she's graciously sharing a great at-home workout routine with us today.
+I encourage you to visit Jenna's Facebook Page - she'll inspire you, and you can learn all of the details of her Workout In The Park classes starting THIS WEEK - June 23, 2015! - Christina

 When I had my first baby I soon realized that my freedom to get to the gym was now hindered by naps, feedings and play dates.
 My ability to get a workout in, or a morning Zumba class, was now a difficult and expensive task.
 Yet I had these extra pounds left over from nine months of ‘eating for two’.